Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/1 - Tables and Persistence/2 - App Anatomy and Life Cycle/README.md

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/92fb72f0-f97e-4810-a2ff-e6cea83d9921

-The code you've provided is divided into three key parts: the view controller `ViewController`, the `SceneDelegate` class, and the `AppDelegate` class.
+The code is divided into three key parts: the view controller `ViewController`, the `SceneDelegate` class, and the `AppDelegate` class.
 These parts work together to track and manage events related to the lifecycle of an iOS application.
 They are used to keep track of events and event counters, enabling the display of relevant information in the user interface.

 **`ViewController.swift` - View Controller:**